EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Russell, Daniel J**.
 1920. *History of the African Union Methodist Protestant Church.* Philadelphia, PA: Union Star.
 Transcribed version available at [Documenting the American South](https://docsouth.unc.edu/church/russell/russell.html).

 **Sage, Gardner A**.
 1838. *Manhattan Square Benefit Map.* Collection of the New-York Historical Society, New York, NY.

 --.
 1856. *Central Park Condemnation Map.* Municipal Archives, New York, NY.

 **Sawyer, Ray C.** (editor).
 1931.
 Marriages Published in the *Christian Intelligencer of the Reformed Dutch Church* from 1830–1871.
 Vol. 1.
 Ancestry.com. *U.S., Newspaper Extractions from the Northeast, 1704–1930*. [database on-line].
 Lehi, UT, USA: Ancestry.com Operations, Inc.

+**Schramke, Theophilus**.
+1846. *Description of the New-York Croton Aqueduct: in English, German and French with Twenty Plates*.
+New York and Berlin: At the Authors.

+--.
+1846. *Profile of Lower Part of Croton Aqueduct: Compiled under the Direction of John B. Jervis.
+Ground Plan of the Lower Part of Croton Aqueduct*.
+Map Collection, Brooklyn Historical Society.

 **Serrell, James E**.
 1853. [*Maps & Profiles of Ground for New Reservoir Situated Between 86th and 96th Streets and Between 5th And 7th Avenues.*](https://digitalcollections.nypl.org/items/5e66b3e8-76ad-d471-e040-e00a180654d7) New York Public Library Digital Collections.
 Lionel Pincus and Princess Firyal Map Division, The New York Public Library.

 **Smith, James Reuel**.
 1901.
 “Old buried section of ‘Dr. Tanner’s Well’ [Tanner’s Spring], Central Park, in line with W. 82nd Street, New York City, October 26, 1901.”
 Photograph.
 Collection of the New-York Historical Society. [nyhs_PR062_b-09_f-28_P-277a](https://digitalcollections.nyhistory.org/islandora/object/nyhs%3A11513).

 **Spann, Edward K.** 1981. *The New Metropolis: New York City 1840–1857*.
 New York, NY: Columbia University Press.

+**Tower, F. B.** 1843. *Illustrations of the Croton Aqueduct*.
+New York and London: Wiley and Putnam.

 **Trustees of African Union Church**.
 1855.
 Affidavit of Petition (letter).
 Signed by Thomas Scudder, William Mathew, and Allen Cook.
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

 **United States Bureau of the Census (USBC)**.
 1830.
 Population Schedules of the Fifth Census of the United States, 1830.
 Research Division, New York Public Library, New York, NY.